grtn316/self-managed-osdu/README.md

 ## API Requests

-The simpliest way to execute against the Platform is to leverage the HTTP Rest Scripts that make testing and executing API calls easier.
-These scripts are compatable with the VS Code Extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The simplest way to execute against the Platform is to leverage the HTTP Rest Scripts that make testing and executing API calls easier.
+These scripts are compatible with the VS Code Extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 [Rest Client Settings](https://github.com/Huachao/vscode-restclient#environment-variables) can be set to create environments and saved in [VS Code Settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/).

 __Retrieve the Rest Client Environment Settings__

-For convenience the Rest Client Environment Settings can be retrieved from the `builder` keyvault in the secret `restclient`.
+For convenience the Rest Client Environment Settings can be retrieved from the `builder` key vault in the secret `restclient`.
 To access secrets from the portal an [access policy](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) must be setup first.

 This json snippet can then be placed in the `.vscode/settings.json` file along with a required AD Application `Client Secret` that is used to authenticate the Rest Client.